Sparse Approximate Inference for Spatio-Temporal Point Process Models: Variational inference with expectation constraints

-From the stationary conditions of $L$ w.r.t the members of the families $\mathcal{Q}_{x}, \mathcal{Q}_{AZ}$ and $\mathcal{Q}_{B}$ we can derive the form of the approximating densities.
-The stationarity conditions corresponding to the expectation constraints will be used to define a message passing algorithm.
-We turn the stationary conditions of the Lagrangian into a fixed point iteration over the Langrange multipliers and try to find stable fixed point.
-The iteration typically converges in practice and results in good quality approximations as shown in the main body of the paper.
+We perform the optimisation of the Lagrangian in $\eqref{EqnBigL}$ by (i) setting to zero its differentials w.r.t. the approximate marginals in $\mathcal{Q}_{X}, \mathcal{Q}_{AZ}, \mathcal{Q}_{Q}$, and $\mathcal{Q}_{B}$ and multipliers in $\Lambda_{X}, \Lambda_{AZ}, \Lambda_{B}$ and (ii) formulating a fixed point iteration based on these optimality conditions.
+From the optimality conditions w.r.t the members of the families $\mathcal{Q}_{X}, \mathcal{Q}_{AZ}$ and $\mathcal{Q}_{B}$ we derive the form of the corresponding approximating densities.
+The conditions corresponding to the expectation constraints are then used to define the fixed point iteration corresponding to the message-passing algorithm introduced in the main text.
+The iteration typically converges to a (local) optimum and results in good quality approximations.
+When this is not the case, more elaborate optimisation algorithms such as the ones in \cite{HeskesZoeter2002}, \cite{Heskes2003} and \cite{OpperWinther2005} can be applied to minimise the free energy.